open-ephys/next-gen-system/FMC-board/README.md

 - 8mil trace width & spacing
 - 12mil min. drill

-There is one 0.05" pitch BGA connector and a few omnetics connectors with inacessible pins on the board, so a stencil and reflow soldering need to be used.
+There is one 0.05" pitch BGA connector (the samtech FMC connector) and a few omnetics connectors with inacessible pins on the board, so a stencil and reflow soldering need to be used.

+Importantly, the samtech FMC connector needs to be clamped or held down with some force during reflow soldering.
+There is a round pad of kapton tape on the connector to provide a clamping surface for this purpose.
+We have had good success with using a steel paperclip that we modified to exert less force by cutting two slots into the spring.
+The original paper clips push down too hard and can warp the conenctor.
+Possibly just weighting it down woth a suitable object could also work.
+Finally, the size and need for push down of the connector means that it heats up pretty slowly, so expect it to reflow after everything else on the board, and if possible use proper pre-heating.

 In order to meet approximately correct trace impedances, the design further is assuming:
  - 1oz copper